 Therapy Is Not a Luxury – It Can Be a Lifesaver

 I used to think therapy was only for “depressed people.”
+But when I finally went, I learned this: An unbiased third-person perspective can completely change your life.

 If you find yourself stuck in the same loops: